How to Combat Sugar Cravings & Achieve Your Health Goals

 - Optional: 1 handful of fresh spinach

-- Chopped veggie sticks (e.g. carrot, cucumber, capsicum, celery, baby tomoato) & hummus.
-Plus a handul of mixed nuts
+- Chopped veggie sticks (e.g., carrot, cucumber, capsicum, celery, baby tomato) & hummus.
+Plus, a handul of mixed nuts

 - Tuna Nicoise Salad: egg, canned tuna, tomato, cos/romaine lettuce, beans, potato and olive with olive oil and balsamic dressing.

-- Lean protein (e.g. grilled steak) with roasted root vegetables
+- Lean protein (meat or plant based) with roasted vegetables and brown rice

 5. You're over-hungry

 Women who are breastfeeding should be eating three meals and two snacks per day.
 This will keep your blood glucose levels steady which will help stave off sweet cravings.
 Focus on the nutrients of your food rather than the calories.
-If you're filling your plate with lean protein, wholesome vegetables and fruits and whole grains, while avoiding highly processed foods, you're putting yourself on the right track staving off sugar cravings and to losing the kilos gained during pregnancy.
+If you're filling your plate with lean protein, wholesome vegetables and fruits and whole grains, and avoiding highly processed foods, you're putting yourself on the right track stave off sugar cravings and to lose the kilos gained during pregnancy.

 How to stop craving sugar